Prophesy, King Jesus from Lamb to Lion

 Rosary

-The ‘rosary’ has many legendary stories that resulted in another idol ‘the rosary beads’ used for praying to Mary during the Middle Ages in the battlefield.
-Notice the way to pray, is Jesus Christ mentioned in that?
-Even if He were, this would be an abomination still.
-Then there is the matter of repetitive chants, also unbiblical and blasphemous, as when the priest instructs to repent by saying 10 Hail Marys.
-Pope Pius V made a request of praying to the Rosary (1500s) on the battlefield (Lapanto) that there became an “Our Lady of the Rosary”.
-Scripture clearly says, “use not vain repetitions, as the heathen do: for they think they shall be heard for their much speaking” (Matthew 6:7 KJV).
-Jesus specifically says, “But when you pray go into your room and shut the door and pray to your Father who is in secret…”” (Matthew 6:6 ESV), not go seek out a priest or church leader and confess.
+The rosary has many legendary tales, leading to the creation of another idol, the rosary beads, used for praying to Mary during the Middle Ages on the battlefield.
+Consider the method of prayer—does it mention Jesus Christ?
+Even if it did, it would still be an abomination.
+Then there’s the issue of repetitive chants, which are viewed as unbiblical and blasphemous, such as when a priest instructs someone to repent by saying ten Hail Marys.
+In the 1500s, Pope Pius V called for praying the Rosary during the Battle of Lepanto, which led to the title “Our Lady of the Rosary.”
+Scripture warns, “use not vain repetitions, as the heathen do: for they think they shall be heard for their much speaking” (Matthew 6:7 KJV).
+Jesus also says, “But when you pray, go into your room and shut the door and pray to your Father who is in secret…” (Matthew 6:6 ESV), not to seek out a priest or church leader to confess.

 Celibacy

-Celibacy is a rule of the Catholic Church and has no biblical standing.
-The abstinence from marriage mandate began during the 11th century during the reign of Pope Benedict VIII and Pope Gregory VII.
-The primary reason for this rule was to eliminate any responsibility of the church for the family of a deceased pope (MacArthur, 2015).
+Celibacy is a tradition of the Catholic Church without direct biblical basis.
+The requirement for clergy to remain unmarried started in the 11th century during the reigns of Pope Benedict VIII and Pope Gregory VII.
+The main reason for this rule was to prevent the Church from having obligations toward the families of deceased clergy (MacArthur, 2015).

 Purgatory and Indulgences

-The Roman Catholic Church began teaching purgatory centuries before finalizing it as set doctrine in the 12th Century.
-If purgatory were true, then the sacrifice of our Lord and Savior, Jesus Christ, died in vain and did not really save humanity from sin.
-As if that was not bad enough, Indulgences were a fabrication of the Catholic Church and became popular in the 11th century when the crusaders protected the Catholic Church against enemy attack; for a price, they thought they could be cleansed of their sins.
-Then centuries later, many were martyred for pushing back against the purgatory and indulgences doctrines, among them were Desiderius Erasmus and a German monk Martin Luther.
+The Roman Catholic Church began teaching the idea of purgatory centuries before officially making it doctrine in the 12th century.
+If purgatory were real, it would mean the sacrifice of Jesus Christ, our Lord and Savior, was in vain and did not truly save humanity from sin.
+To make matters worse, indulgences—created by the Church—gained popularity in the 11th century, when crusaders defended the Church from enemy attacks; for a price, people believed they could be cleansed of their sins.
+Centuries later, many were martyred for opposing the doctrines of purgatory and indulgences, including Desiderius Erasmus and the German monk Martin Luther.

-Martin Luther said purgatory was “vainly invented.”
-It became increasily obvious purgatory was a false teaching for there is no pit-stop or waiting room before going to judgement and entering heaven, it is completely and utterly false.
-The Catholic Church developed this system in which a human being can somehow apply merit to loved ones so they may complete their journey to heaven.
-It is true believers can pray for the salvation of others, as well as spread the Gospel (the Good News about Jesus) that God came down to earth to live, to die and to rise from death so that those that believe in Him may have eternal life.
-This is the commission given to all that believe in Jesus and has to happen while on earth.
+Martin Luther claimed purgatory was “vainly invented.”
+It became increasingly clear that purgatory was a false teaching, as there is no pit stop or waiting room before judgment and entering heaven—it’s completely false.
+The Catholic Church created this idea that a person could somehow apply merit to loved ones to help them finish their journey to heaven.
+Believers can indeed pray for the salvation of others and share the Gospel—the Good News that God came to earth, lived, died, and rose from the dead so that those who believe in Him may have eternal life.
+This is the commission given to all who believe in Jesus, and it must be carried out while on earth.

-The interesting point about Luke 14, is the rich man wants Lazarus to go back to his family to warn them (v.27).
-Abraham’s response is “they have Moses and the Prophets; let them listen to them.”
-At this point, the resurrection did not yet happen, the only reference was the Old Testament, the Torah (Moses and the Prophets).
-The rich man said if someone from this place would just warn them, they would not be sent there.
-Abraham says “If they do not listen to Moses and the Prophets, they will not be convinced even to someone that rises from the dead.”
-This can be viewed as literal and symbolic.
-The message here is once dead, there is no getting another.
-The New Testament speaks about believers go directly in the presence of Jesus after death, 2 Corinthians 5, “Yes, we are of good courage, and we would rather be away from the body and at home with the Lord.”
-In summary, pray for loved ones while they are living on earth.
+An interesting point about Luke 14 is that the rich man asks for Lazarus to return to his family to warn them (v.27).
+Abraham replies, “They have Moses and the Prophets; let them listen to them.”
+At that time, the resurrection had not yet occurred, and the only reference was the Old Testament—the Torah, containing Moses and the Prophets.
+The rich man insists that if someone from the dead warned them, they would change, but Abraham responds, “If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead.”
+This can be understood both literally and symbolically, emphasizing that once someone has died, there is no second chance.
+The New Testament teaches that believers go directly into the presence of Jesus after death, as in 2 Corinthians 5: “Yes, we are of good courage, and we would rather be away from the body and at home with the Lord.”
+In short, pray for loved ones while they are still living on earth.

 Repentance and Eucharist

-God knows our heart better than we know it ourselves.
-The Holy Spirit convicts the believer’s soul causing the find it difficult to escape having a contrite and remorseful heart.
-The only priest the believer repents to is our Lord Jesus, and through the power of the Holy Spirit is able to turn away from that sin.
-The Vulgate, on the other hand, uses the word ‘do penance’, “Then Jesus began to preach and say: “‘do penance, for the kingdom of heaven has drawn near””; the correct translation is ‘repent, for the kingdom…’ (Matthew 4:17).
-A combination of popes and bishops/archbishops were among the few that could read and write during the fall of the Western Roman Empire in 476AD.
-Popes and bishops continued to gain power, prominence, and influence over emperors that the Catholic Church became a church/state.
-The Pope has been referred to as ‘father’ when Jesus clearly says in Matthew 23:9 “And don’t address anyone here on earth as ‘Father,’ for only God in heaven is your Father.”; and Jesus is our only Priest we go to for repentance of sins.
-The history of the priestly role is found in the Levitical system when God instructs the Jewish High Priest to make the sacrificial atonement once a year on behalf of the entire nation of Israel.
-He would go into the section of the Tabernacle/Temple called the Holy Holies (Leviticus 16; Hebrews 9).
-In the Gospels, it is recorded the moment Jesus became our one and only Priest when the Temple veil was torn top to bottom.
+God knows our hearts better than we know them ourselves.
+The Holy Spirit moves the believer’s soul, making it hard to escape a contrite and remorseful heart.
+The only priest the believer confesses to is our Lord Jesus, and through the power of the Holy Spirit, they can turn away from sin.
+The Vulgate, however, uses the phrase “do penance” in Matthew 4:17: “Then Jesus began to preach and say: ‘Do penance, for the kingdom of heaven has drawn near,’” though the more accurate translation is “repent, for the kingdom…” .
+The Pope has been called “father,” despite Jesus’ words in Matthew 23:9: “And don’t address anyone here on earth as ‘Father,’ for only God in heaven is your Father.”
+Jesus is our only Priest for the repentance of sins.
+The role of priesthood began in the Levitical system, when God instructed the Jewish High Priest to make atonement once a year for the entire nation of Israel in the Holy of Holies (Leviticus 16; Hebrews 9), this is a foreshadow of what was to come through our Messiah.
+It is recorded in the Gospels how we gain direct access to Jesus as our one and only Priest the moment Temple veil is torn from top to bottom.

-Catholicism has moved far from its JUDAISM and CHRISTIAN roots; however, the true Word of God remains.
-The Bible is referred to as ‘Canon’, a Greek word that means ‘rule’ because the Canon is the measuring stick.
-All the Books of the Bible are consistent divinely inspired writings by approximately 40 different authors on 3 different continents.
-The books have been scrutinized for canonization that includes answering a set of questions: 1) was the book written by a prophet; 2) miracles authenticate writer, confirming his message; 3) does the writing tell the truth about God without contradictions; 4) does the writing have a divine capacity to transform lives; and 5) did the people it was written for accept it as God’s Word (McGrath, 2012).
-The Word of God is relevant today as it was more than 2,000 years ago with the Old Testament long established centuries prior.
-Jesus often quotes from the Septuagint (Greek translation of Hebrew text) in His teachings and when He debates the Pharisees.
-The New Testament books were written, circulated, and accepted long before the Vulgate, the councils reaffirmed which 26 books would make up the New Testament (i.e. Nicene, Constantinople).
-These writings were always meant to go directly to the people in a language they understood which is why Jerome’s translation in the Latin was met with much scrutiny.
-In Matthew 23, Jesus gives the religious leaders warning about their arrogance, and self-seeking praise “and call no man your father on earth, for ‘you have one Father, who is in heaven.
-Neither be called instructors, for you have one instructor the Christ” (Matt 23:9-10 ESV).
-In Titus 1:6, we find the word ‘prysbyter’ which means ‘elder’ or ‘minister’ in Greek; however, the titles of ‘bishop’ and ‘pope’ ‘priest’ make their way into the new Roman Catholic Church.
+Catholicism has drifted from its Jewish and early Christian roots, yet the true Word of God endures.
+The Bible, known as the “Canon” from the Greek word for “rule,” serves as the standard of faith.
+It is made up of consistent, divinely inspired writings by about 40 authors from three different continents.
+The process of canonization involved questions like: Was it written by a prophet?
+Were the author’s miracles authenticating his message?
+Does it tell the truth about God without contradictions?
+Does it have the power to transform lives?
+Was it accepted as God’s Word by its original audience (McGrath, 2012)?
+The Word of God remains as relevant today as it was over 2,000 years ago, with the Old Testament established centuries earlier.
+Jesus often quoted the Septuagint, the Greek translation of Hebrew Scripture, in His teachings and debates with the Pharisees.
+The New Testament writings were created, shared, and accepted long before the Vulgate, with church councils like Nicaea and Constantinople reaffirming the 26 books included.
+These texts were always intended for people in a language they understood, which is why Jerome’s Latin translation faced criticism.
+In Matthew 23, Jesus warns religious leaders against arrogance and self-glorification: “Call no man your father on earth, for you have one Father, who is in heaven.
+Neither be called instructors, for you have one instructor, the Christ” (Matt.
+23:9-10 ESV).
+In Titus 1:6, the Greek word “presbyter” means elder or minister, but titles like bishop, pope, and priest eventually became part of the Roman Catholic Church.

 “For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23 ESV)

-Jesus gives the Great Commission to the 12 Apostles, “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me, Therefore, go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
-And surely I am with you always, to the very end of the age” (Matthew 28: 18-20 NIV).
-When Jesus ascended to heaven, the church began and so does Satan’s attempts to copy God and thwart His plan.
-Apostle Paul constantly pointed out false teachings that crept into the early church.; Corinth struggled with immorality; Colossae had its mystics; Ephesus encountered false teachers; Thessalonica had end of time freaks; and Philippi were complainers (Muehlhoff, T., & Lewis, T. V. 2010).
-The Bible is invaluable, knowing His Word protects us from falling for false doctrines.
+Jesus gave the Great Commission to the 12 Apostles, saying, “All authority in heaven and on earth has been given to me.
+Therefore, go and make disciples of all nations, baptizing them in the name of the Father, the Son, and the Holy Spirit, and teaching them to obey everything I have commanded you.
+And surely I am with you always, to the very end of the age” (Matthew 28:18-20 NIV).
+After Jesus ascended to heaven, the church began, along with Satan’s attempts to imitate God and disrupt His plan.
+The Apostle Paul often confronted false teachings that slipped into the early church: Corinth faced immorality, Colossae had mystics, Ephesus dealt with false teachers, Thessalonica had end-times fanatics, and Philippi had complainers (Muehlhoff, T., & Lewis, T. V., 2010).
+The Bible remains invaluable, as knowing His Word protects us from being deceived by false doctrines.

 References: